aws-samples/searchable-encryption-dynamodb-howto/content/adding-the-database-encryption-sdk.en.md

 The data that the CLI prints will appear as plaintext because you have set up the CLI to locally decrypt items as soon as they are retrieved from DynamoDB.

-Let's verify that the data is actually encrypted in DynamoDB.
-Go to the [DynamoDB AWS Console](TODO) for your table again.
-You should see that most of your item attributes. now appear in DynamoDB as the `Bytes` DynamoDB type, in an encrypted form.
-You should also notice that there are two extra attributes written to our items.
-`aws_dbe_head` contains our [material descrption](TODO),
-which contains the metadata necessary for the AWS Database Encryption SDK to understand how to decrypt the item.
-`aws_dbe_foot` contains the signature calculated over our item.

 Your data is encrypted in dynamodb, but you've built the Employee Portal Service such that this encryption and decryption happens transparently when you interact with the data with the CLI.